ankitasikder/ODISSA-FESTIVALS/README.md

 [![Generic badge](https://img.shields.io/badge/advance-html5-red)](https://shields.io/)

-***This new Web application is created by Ankita Sikder, student of BTECH, in University of Engineering and Management, Kolkata.***
+***This new Website based on Odissa' Festivals is created by Ankita Sikder, student of BTECH, in University of Engineering and Management, Kolkata.***

 **Email Id: ankita.sikder14@gmail.com**